What We Do

 We partner with community agencies to help refugee families access resources they may need.

-As a housing society first and foremost, we value the expertise that local organizations, capable volunteers and connected social agencies bring in areas outside of housing.
+As a housing society first and foremost, we value the expertise that local organizations, capable volunteers and connected social agencies provide.
 We feel the best way to help our refugee families is to collaborate with these groups while we adhere to our mission as a housing society.

 Our goal is to see our families move from uncertainty to confidence and independence.
-It makes us both sad and excited when our families “graduate” to their own stable living situation.
-As one family moves out, there is another family moving in behind them starting their journey.
+It is a bittersweet feeling when our families “graduate” to their own stable living situation; we celebrate their success but miss their valued presence.
+Though, as one family moves out, another family moving in is about to begin their journey.